Protecting offshore structures from corrosion and abrasion damage is a constant and expensive challenge for operators.

 In the places where pipes and other devices can penetrate through the deck parts of offshore structures, liquids mustn’t flow down the pipes into the sea below.
 Most offshore rigs will cover the pipe penetrations with a rubber boot secured to the pipe and the deck.
 But, the rubber in both the boots and glue can be damaged through UV light and salt exposure within just a few months.

-To extend the lifespan of deck penetration boots to extend the life of deck penetration boots, butyl rubber and the steel surfaces that surround it are typically cleaned and scuffed before applying a suitable primer.
+To extend the lifespan of deck penetration boots, butyl rubber and the steel surfaces surrounding it are typically cleaned and scuffed before applying a suitable primer.
 It is essential to ensure that all loose coatings, such as oils and dirt, are removed thoroughly before applying the new membrane.
 The pipes, equipment, and deck surfaces should be covered to protect against spraying.

 Applying the polyurea coating with an amount of 2000 microns and greater and then extending 50mm across the pipe and 100 millimeters onto the deck creates an air-tight weatherproof, flexible and flexible connection to all deck penetrations, providing the long-term durability needed by the marine industry.
 Marine industry.